jbobbylopez/hi/README.md

 Now you can run the continuously updating output from 'hi' using the command:
 `hi_watch`

+#### Note: There is a note to make this 'watch' functionality native to
+this tool.
+See ROADMAP.txt for details.

 ### Contributing ###
 1. Fork the repository.
 2. Create your feature branch (git checkout -b feature/awesome-feature).